 Another fantastic OCN crime solving drama, Voice (2017), was tautly written, acted, and polished up by an exceptional production team and crew.
 It starred one of my top favorite Korean actors whom I will watch in anything, Jang Hyuk (Chuno, Thank You, Midas, Fated To Love You, Old Goodbye) and an actress new to me but who impressed me greatly, Lee Ha Na.
 I hope to see her in future dramas too.
 There was never a dull moment in this show and the writer and production team were super crafty in getting the audience to guess who exactly was the serial killer who killed Jang Hyuk's character's wife and Lee Ha Na's character's father, giving us deflections to one character while another character was waiting in the wings who actually did the real dirty deeds.

 The biggest thing the Voice team did to create this mystery was NOT to announce the name of a major cast member publicly until several episodes were already concluded.
-That major cast member, when he arrived on the scene, sent shock waves through K-dramaLand, and I absolutely remember my delight when I finally saw his name and face added to the beginning credits, for it was none other than a long time heartthrob of mine, Jae Wook Kim (Coffee Prince, Bad Guy, Mary Stayed Out All Night, Who Are You? and the recent hit film The Last Princess).
-After his first few moments on screen, however, my heart sank, for it was obvious right away that his character was criminally insane (I would have preferred if he had played a good guy, like he did in his other shows).
+That major cast member, when he arrived on the scene, sent shock waves through K-dramaLand, and I absolutely remember my delight when I finally saw his name and face added to the beginning credits, for it was none other than a long time heartthrob of mine, Jae Wook Kim (Coffee Prince, Bad Guy, Mary Stayed Out All Night, Who Are You? and the hit film The Last Princess).
+After his first few moments on screen, however, my heart sank, for it was obvious right away that his character was criminally insane (I would have preferred if he had played a good guy, like he did in his other shows, but I guess all actors like to depict a range of characters).

 However, I shouldn't have been disappointed: he ended up creating one of the most scary and memorable villains in K-drama history, finally attracting some long over-due fan attention for himself, especially among viewers new to K-dramas.
 I've been saying for years that Jae Wook Kim deserves to be first male lead of a drama; Korea gets into the bad habit of often casting the same wonderful actors as second male leads instead of first male leads, and it's so unfair.
 Jae Wook has plenty of years experience in acting, heck, Coffee Prince was in 2007!, and he certainly has the required striking looks to be a first male lead.
 Maybe his performance in this drama will finally be responsible for getting him that first male lead status that's owed to him.
 It's funny, but when I watched Voice for a second time I could so easily recognize him even though his murderous character was disguised.
 I didn't catch that it was him the first time.
 Shame on me!